therealrooster/iot-motion-sensor/README.md

 4. Data in output.csv can be graphed with graph_data.py script.

 ### Notes
-* When using pymakr, atom must have administrative rights, otherwise the device will not be able to connect.
+* When using pymakr, usb port must have administrative rights, otherwise the device will not be able to connect.
+See [here](https://github.com/GoldenCheetah/GoldenCheetah/wiki/Allowing-your-linux-userid-permission-to-use-your-usb-device).